-Understanding the science behind noise measurements helps you interpret your evidence reports accurately.
+Understanding the science behind noise measurements helps you interpret your documentation reports accurately.

 The decibel scale is logarithmic, meaning every 10 dB increase represents a tenfold increase in sound intensity.
 For example, 80 dB is ten times more intense than 70 dB.